-- 1. Open up the Device Properties for the device of interest (for which tags will be generated). - 2.
+- 1. Open up the Device Properties for the device of interest for which tags will be generated. - 2.
 Select the Database Settings tab. - 3.
-Enter or browse for the location of the VersaPro SNF file that was just created. - 4.
+Enter or browse for the location of the newly created VersaPro .snf file. - 4.
 Select the Database Creation tab and utilize as instructed above. - 5.
-The OPC server will state in the event log that it is attempting to perform a tag import.
+The OPC server will state in the Event Log that it is attempting to perform a tag import.
 When finished, it will state that the tag import has completed.
-All variables exported out of VersaPro will appear in the OPC server in the layout discussed in Tag Hierarchy.
+All variable exported out of VersaPro will appear in the OPC server in the layout discussed in Tag Hierarchy.